ThorTaro/NodeAndEdgeView/README.md

 # Comments

 I set the value of the width and height roughly.
 So I think this code will be run better on iPhone6 or iPhoneXR (iPad is not supprted.
-Views will be displayed incorrectly).
+Views will be displayed incorrectly) or XCode(ver.10.2).

 This app and this read me is made by ThorTaro.